-If your service project is happening at a location such as a shelter or food pantry, some recipients may be reluctant to have media present or to be photographed.
-Make sure to arrange any media, including social media posts, with the organization.
+If your service project is happening at a location such as a shelter or food pantry, some recipients may be reluctant to talk to reporters or be photographed.
+Make sure to arrange any media, including social media posts, with the Churchwide organization.